Borlaug Global

 of committed hunger fighters.

 The BGRI’s global collaboration of scientists, farmers and agricultural research institutions is dedicated to improving genetic gain and optimizing disease-resistance and climate-resilience in wheat.
-It is also focused on advocating for farmers, and educating, training and mentoring the next generation of hunger fighters.
-New races of rust pathogens and other biotic and abiotic threats pose ongoing challenges to global wheat production.
+We are an international community of hunger fighters committed to sharing knowledge, training the next generation of scientists and engaging with farmers for a prosperous and wheat-secure world.

 Explore the collected knowledge of the BGRI community.